GianlucaFabiani/gianlucafabiani.github.io/_pages/cv.md

 Visiting Experiences
 ======
-* International Visiting Student at Dept. of Chemical and Biomolecular Engineering
+* International Visiting Student Johns Hopkins University (JHU)
-  * Johns Hopkins University(JHU)
+  * Dept. of Chemical and Biomolecular Engineering
   * Supervisor: Prof. Ioannis G. Kevrekidis
   * 3 months from 03/2022 to 05/2022
   * 6 months from 02/2023 to 07/2023